 Although in many cases a misunderstood process, saturation in music production is something that can really enrich the sound in your mix.
 It draws back its origins to the time when music was produced and recorded strictly in the analog domain.
-Back in those days mix and recording engineers had to be really careful with the levels of recorded audio signal fed to the tape machines.
+Back in those days, mix and recording engineers had to be really careful with the levels of the recorded audio signal fed to the tape machines.
 If the signal was too low, the type of noise called “ Hiss “ would overwhelm the entire mix.

 On the other hand, if the signal was too high the phenomenon known as saturation would occur.
 Accordingly, this saturated type of sound produced by tape machines quickly found its use in the music production realm, This is because it created a pleasant sound with natural compression and limiting characteristics.
 Today, we have a huge variety of digital tape recorder emulators available which, more or less, accurately produce the same tape effect.

 Here are 4 tips that will help you apply the saturation effect in a more effective way in your mix.

 1. The use of saturation on drum sounds

-The mentioned effect can really be applied on wide variety of audio signals.
-In my opinion, saturation sounds better when applied on certain types of sounds only.
+The mentioned effect can really be applied to a wide variety of audio signals.
+In my opinion, saturation sounds better when applied to certain types of sounds only.
 Drums are maybe one of best sounds to be processed with it.
 You can not go wrong with recording live drums using finest microphones and preamps, but even then they could sound even better with some grit and attitude.
 Saturation can greatly help with that while not over coloring the original sound of the drums.
-It will add certain amount of harmonics which sounds pleasing to the ear of the listener.
-Also it will introduce a bit of natural compression and perceived loudness.
-You can go extreme with the overall amount of saturation but the best effect is achieved with applying only reasonable, small amounts.
+It will add a certain amount of harmonics which sounds pleasing to the ear of the listener.
+Also, it will introduce a bit of natural compression and perceived loudness.
+You can go extreme with the overall amount of saturation.
+However, you’ll get the best effect when you apply only reasonable, small amounts.